tomwhartung/tomhartung.com/README.md

-# tomhartung.com-django
+# tomhartung.com

-Another incarnation of tomhartung.com , this time using django and material design.
+The current incarnation of tomhartung.com , this time using django and MUI-CSS.

 # Goal